kahunacohen/real-world-fp/part2.md

 insert breakpoints.
 Regardless of the programming paradigm this is good practice.
 Reserve inline functions for no-brainers.

 ## Currying/Partial Application
-In the last post we mentioned currying and partial application in passing when we imported `filter` and `join` from ramda and used it in our composition.
-We used these functions instead of `Array.prototype.filter` and `Array.prototype.join` because the built in functions operate as "methods" on `Array` instead of taking an array as a parameter.
-We need to build compositions, remember, with functions that take the data we are operating on as inputs, and we need the data to always be the last parameter.

-This requirement sometimes entails using curried functions.
+In the last post we mentioned currying and partial application when we imported `filter` and `join` from ramda and used it in our composition.
+We used these functions instead of `Array.prototype.filter` and `Array.prototype.join` because these functions on `Array.prototype` operate *on*  `Array` instead of taking an array as a parameter.
+However, we build compositions with functions that take the data we are operating on as inputs, plus we need the data to always be the last parameter.
+This requirement often requires using curried functions.
 A quick clarification on terminology:

 * *currying*: defining a function such that when passed less arguments than expected, the function returns another function which takes the rest of the arguments.
 * *parital application*: *calling* a function with less arguments than expected, producing another function that accepts the rest of the arguments.

-Let's look at currying in a bit more detail, given that when composing functions you may need to curry your own funcitons, not just import curried functions in from libraries like Ramda.
-The classic explanation of currying usually involves currying a `sum` function:
+Let's look at currying in a bit more detail.
+The classic demonstration of currying involves currying a `sum` function:

 ```js
 const sum = (x, y) => y => x + y